darkrenaissance/darkfi/doc/src/philosophy/recommended-books.md

 * [The Story of Philosophy](https://en.wikipedia.org/wiki/The_Story_of_Philosophy) by Will Durant
 * [The Sovereign Individual](https://en.wikipedia.org/wiki/The_Sovereign_Individual)
   is very popular among crypto people.
+Makes several prescient predictions including about cryptocurrency, algorithmic money and the response by nation states against this emeregent technology.
+Good reading to understand the coming conflict between cryptocurrency and states.

 ## Python